However, millions of credit card users get stung because they either have the wrong card for their needs or do not use it in the right way.

-The MBNA Platinum credit card offers new customers the opportunity to pay 0% on balance transfers for 36 months (so long as they are carried out in the first 60 days), after which they pay 21.9% pa (variable).
+The Virgin Money Balance Transfer card offers customers the opportunity to pay 0% on balance transfers for 29 months (so long as they are carried out in the first 60 days), after which they pay 20.9% pa (variable).

-The offer is subject to a balance transfer fee of 2.49% (again, for transfers in the first 60 days - after this it rises to 5%).
+The offer is subject to a balance transfer fee of 1.75%.
+Again, this applies to transfers in the first 60 days - after this you’ll pay 5%.

 The card also allows you to carry out money transfers, where you move funds from your card to your current account which you can then use to pay off an overdraft, for example.

-In this case, you’ll pay no interest for 20 months on transfers made within the first 60 days, subject to a 4% fee (rising to 5% on transfers made after the first 60 days).
-After the 20 months are up, you’ll pay 23.9% pa (variable).
+In this case, you’ll pay no interest for 20 months on transfers made within the first 60 days - after this you’ll pay 20.9% pa (variable).
+There is a 4% fee (rising to 5% on transfers made after the first 60 days).

 4. Don’t apply for a card you have no chance of being accepted for